NAME | ABV | Calories per ml |

 Where it’s brewed: Greath Northern Brewing Co, QLD

-Great Northern Zero is your classic BBQ or beach beer; a nice crisp taste and a golden glaze, best served ice cold on the summer days.
-Vibes (and rhymes) aside, it’s also worth noting that this beer – unlike the preceding beers on our list – is 0.0% alcohol.
+Great Northern Zero is your classic BBQ or beach beer; a nice crisp taste and a golden glaze, best served ice cold on summer days.
+It’s also worth noting that this beer – unlike the preceding beers on our list – is 0.0% alcohol.

-The term “non-alcoholic beer” can be a little misleading, given that the majority of non-alcoholic beers technically contain alcohol, albeit a very tiny percent that you likely won’t notice.
+The term “non-alcoholic beer” can be a little misleading, given that the majority of non-alcoholic beers technically contain alcohol, albeit a very tiny per cent that you likely won’t notice.
 The fermentation of alcohol is simply a part of the beer brewing process, and the alcohol is subsequently removed (or extremely minimised) for the non-alcohol labels.
 Some people like this level of alcohol to the same amounts found in week-old orange juice or ripe bananas; your body should be able to process it before it can ever get you drunk.
-That said, there are, obviously, many reasons why some people would like to be absolute in the avoidance of alcohol, and for those people, Great Northern Zero is a terrific choice.
-As is…

 BITBURGER DRIVE 0.0